 Reginald Mitchell is buried in South Stoneham Cemetery, which is on the approach path to Southampton airport, and while he died in 1937, he never lived to see the formidable aircraft that it turned out to be.

 This particular aircraft, a MK24 (PK683), was one of twenty seven converted from MK22’s.
 It would have been powered by a Rolls Royce Griffon engine.
-Interestingly enough, the museum also houses Supermarine S6A.
+The museum also houses Supermarine S6A.

 Finally, the Spitfire is also remembered at a complex called “Spitfire Close” which is almost on top of where where the original Supermarine factory used to be on the Itchen River.
 A Spitfire has been laid out in paving bricks, and at ground level may not be too noticeable, but from the bridge that towers above it you can plainly see the iconic wing shape of the legendary aircraft.